aphelly/aphelly.github.io/_posts/2020-07-18-fibonacci.md

 ---
 layout: post
-title: Matrix diagonalization &#58; A display of its power with Fibonacci Numbers
+title: Matrix diagonalization&#58; A display of its power with Fibonacci Numbers
 ---

 The Fibonacci numbers are a famous sequence of numbers in mathematics.
 What can linear algebra tell us about them?